 3. Look outside the kitchen.
 Nuts can also be in lotions, shampoos, and pet food.
 Check labels before you buy or use them.

-If it happens, call 911 right away.
+Carry two epinephrine auto-injectors at all times, and know how to use them.
+For some people, an allergic reaction to nuts can become life-threatening, so always be prepared.
+If you have an allergic reaction, call 911 right away.
 If you have epinephrine, use it and repeat after 5 to 15 minutes if your symptoms haven’t improved.
 You’ll still need medical care right after you give yourself the shots -- even if your symptoms seem to stop -- in order to prevent a delayed reaction.